jayrcausal/jayrcausal.github.io/_pages/about.md

 __Research Interests__: My research interest broadly spans manifolds of causal inference and my recent focus has been primarily on life sciences:

-- Theory of causal representation learning : mathematical guarantee for identifiability of latent causal transformation and its inverse with lessened assumptions on the sparsity constraints and sufficient interventions.
+- Theory of causal representation learning : mathematical guarantee for identifiability of latent causal process and its inverse
-- Application of biological sciences and diseases : root-cause of disease via causal representation, cell intervention and genetic perturbation
+- Application of biological sciences and diseases : root-cause of disease via causal representation, causal process of mutations in genes and causal impacts in molecules

-For NYU students interested causal inference research, I write the [notes](https://jr5674.wixsite.com/mysite/causal-inference-course) for causal inference courses
+For NYU students interested in causal inference research, I write the [notes](https://jr5674.wixsite.com/mysite/causal-inference-course)

 _I am going to plan an interview series on the topics,[**'BornCausal'**](https://www.youtube.com/channel/UC1xuZ2oXQCDQWtZx1v7OIGw)(abbreviated for Best of Research in Causal), a unique theme where I will invite and talk to big-names in causal inference research.
 Those interviews will be recorded as a public resource for people to watch according to their personal interest.
 Please check back later._